 There are more scientific methods to design the elements of a risk assessment matrix, and https://riskmatrix.co/ is one tool that we look to.
 If you don’t give this area of your assessments quality attention, consider this – you’ve conducted an assessment for your stakeholders and they ask …”how did you decide what colours and ratings to use for each cell?”
 What would you say?

 Worse still, let’s say your assessment ends up in court supporting some action that’s been taken – now it’s starting to get serious.
 Take our advice and make sure you get the matrix design right.
 You can then re-use it (unless your stakeholders suggest that you use theirs).

-We’ve included such a matrix as part of the sample asessment included within each SECTARA account – see below for details on how to sign up.
+We’ve included such a matrix as part of the sample asessment included within each SECTARA account.

 How to get started with SECTARA